matteo14c/HaploCoV/docs/source/haplocov.rst

 The same conventions applied for naming the main output files is used also to give names to the  intermediate folders.
 In the example outlined above, indermediate files will be saved in 3 different folders, called:

 1. Italy_areas_list.txt_results
 2. Thailand_custom_results
 3. world_custom_results

-Addittional explanations concerning the intermediate files produced by HaploCoV and what to make of them are provided in the section: "Intermediate files and what to make of them."
+Additional explanations concerning the intermediate files produced by HaploCoV and what to make of them are provided in the section: "Intermediate files and what to make of them."

 Genomic variants files (Configuration II)
 =========================================